Frequently Asked Questions (FAQs)

 Take a look at our Curriculum page for more details.

-The Winstedt School was initially founded as a Kindergarten in 2008.
-At the end of each academic year, we add another grade level for our students to progress into.
+The Winstedt School was initially founded as a Kindergarten in 2008 with 3 students to today at 180.
+We continue to grow year-on-year.
+At the end of each academic year, we have added another grade level for our students to progress into.

-As of the 2019-2020 academic year, the school will go up to Year 10, with subsequent grade levels opening each year.
+As of the 2020-2021 academic year, the school offers up to Year 11, and will eventually offer up to Year 13.
 As such, we have not yet had any students graduate.

 The Winstedt school believes very strongly in the importance and benefits of small class sizes.
 For Reception classes, the maximum student-teacher ratio is 12 students to 2 qualified teachers.
 And for students in Years 1 and above, the maximum class size is 15 students to 2 qualified teachers.